mritunjaysharma394/vowpal-wiki/Feature-Hashing-and-Extraction.md

 ## But I want to know the model weights for my input features, what can I do?
 Well, by default, Vowpal Wabbit does not hash integer feature names (ie the feature name is written as a positive base 10 number).
 So if you wish to be able to unambiguously relate vowpal model weights to your original feature data, we recommend the following:

-*  form your features (including any quadratic or other higher order ones) directly beforehand, so that vowpal just needs to work linearly over the features.
+*  Form your features (including any quadratic or other higher order ones) directly beforehand, so that vowpal just needs to work linearly over the features.
 Assign each feature a unique integer key.
 Also be sure to assign an integer for the constant feature.
 Store this feature <-> integer map for later usage.
-* write your data to a file in the VW format (the integer representation thereof!)
+* Write your data to a file in the VW format (the integer representation thereof!)
-* run vw over  your data, and be sure to include both the `--noconstant` flag (so that vowpal does not include its own special constant feature), and also include the human readable flag `--readable_model filename.model` to get the output model weights in an easy to parse format.
+* Run vw over  your data, and be sure to include both the `--noconstant` flag (so that vowpal does not include its own special constant feature), and also include the human readable flag `--readable_model filename.model` to get the output model weights in an easy to parse format.

 A simpler way is now (July 9, 2012) supported.
 Use the utl/vw-varinfo script which in the source tree on your training-set file: